Aa

 • U is pronounced as U in [rule] or OO in [zoom]

 • U in QU, CU, GU doesn’t have a sound.
 It is used after G, C to keep the sound hard from softening letters i/e.
-For example, in the word Guitarra U is used to keep sound G, because without U this word would sound as “hitarra”.
+For example, in the word Guitarra U is used to keep the sound G, because without U this word would sound as “hitarra”.

 • Ü is pronounced as usual OO in ZOO Used in , , when there must be the sound U instead of a diphthong.
 Example: Vergüenza – shame